Jalabala Vaidya

-Jalabala Vaidya (born 12 August 1936) is one of India's leading stage actresses.
-She is best known for her one-woman performance of The Ramayana which is her husband, Gopal Sharman's contemporary dramatic interpretation of the Sanskrit epic.
+Jalabala Vaidya (12 August 1936 – 9 April 2023) was an Indian stage actress.
+She was best known for her one-woman performance of The Ramayana which is her husband, Gopal Sharman's contemporary dramatic interpretation of the Sanskrit epic.
 This Ramayana, subtitled 'the epic; as a play in English' is the only Indian production to this day to have played on Broadway.
 Jalabala Vaidya, Gopal Sharman and their daughter Anasuya Vaidya, are the founders and directors of The Akshara Theatre – non-profit arts institution in New Delhi, India.